10 tips for finding buyers on the European outsourcing market

 4. Work with a sales agent or other intermediary to find a strategic partner

 Many companies from Developing Countries (DCs) that are doing business in Europe work with a strategic partner (usually it is an IT company or consultancy in Europe with an existing client base).
 Matchmakers and sales representatives can help IT companies from DCs to find a strategic partner.
-Working with intermediaries has become more important in the COVID-19 crisis, as meeting potential partners is very difficult during a pandemic, due to travel restrictions.
+Working with intermediaries has become more important in the COVID-19 crisis, as meeting potential partners in person is very difficult during a pandemic, due to travel restrictions.

-Cold calling and launching mass email campaigns are among the least efficient ways of promoting your IT or IT enabled services in Europe.
-This type of promotion requires specialisation and specific skills.
-If you want to take this approach, hire specialists to help you, unless you have the right people in house.
 The expertise of the intermediary should be in line with your solutions or vertical market.
 If you offer search engine optimisation services for the tourism industry, you should look for a person who has worked in a tourism agency in your target market.
 Such a person probably knows many companies in the tourism industry of your target market and might be able to introduce you to them.

 - Make sure you properly inform them about your company.
 Consultants, for example, speak with many potential customers and are often involved in creating long lists of potential outsourcing providers.
 The more information they have on your company and the better they understand your capabilities, the more they can spread the word about you.